January 2026 Library News and Events

 Scottville Events and Activities

 There are lots of activities and fun programs at the Scottville Library this month!
-Click for the PDF of current events.
+Some popular adult events require advance online registration, so check our interactive MCDL Events page early.
+There is also a link to a printable PDF of the calendar.

 Library Hours - Ludington and Scottville